 The Coorong National Park offers a superb weekend adventure from Adelaide, with plenty to do amongst this remote coastal wilderness.

 Two words come to mind when I think of the Coorong – ‘sand’ and ‘freedom’.
-A weekend getting the ocean breeze into your lungs is great recreation for those wanting an easily accessible, but still remote-feeling escape from the rat race of the city.
+A weekend getting the ocean breeze into your lungs is a great recreation for those wanting an accessible, yet remote escape.

 Wild and windswept – the Coorong meets the Southern Ocean.